 4. Give A Teacher Gift

 Many parents make it a point to give gifts to their child’s teacher at the end of the year.
 But what about the beginning of the school year?
 To that I say, “Why not both?”
 Giving your child’s teacher a gift at the beginning of the year is a great way to introduce yourself to them, and hopefully form a relationship that will continue throughout the school year.
-Check out the post below for 7 great teacher gift ideas (or ask your child’s teacher if they need anything specifically for their classroom!)
+Check out the post below for 7 great teacher gift ideas (or ask your child’s teacher if they need anything specifically for their classroom!).
+You can also consider these unique gift basket ideas.

 Related: 7 Gift Ideas Teachers Will Love